Abdi Nageeye of the Netherlands and Sheila Chepkirui of Kenya win the New York City Marathon

 The day got started with an upset in the men’s wheelchair race as three-time defending champion Marcel Hug was beaten by Daniel Romanchuk, who also won in 2018 and 2019.
 Susannah Scaroni won the women’s wheelchair race.
 It was her second victory in New York, also taking the 2022 race and giving Americans winners in both events — the first time that has happened.

 The 26.2-mile (42.2-kilometer) course took runners through all five boroughs of New York, starting in Staten Island and ending in Central Park.
 This is the 48th year the race has been in all five boroughs.
 Before that, the route was completely in Central Park when it began in 1970.
-The first race had only 55 finishers while more than 50,000 are expected to compete this year.
+The first race had only 55 finishers while more than 50,000 competed this year.

 The weather was perfect to run in with temperatures in the lower 40s when the race started.
 Last year, it was 61 degrees when the race started.